RetroReversing/retroReversing/categories/misc/Magazines.md

 ---|---
 21 | Trailers for Auto Modellista, Red Dread Revolver, Dino Stalker, JoJo's Bizare Adventure and others 22 | Behind the Scenes of V-Rally 3
-23 | Behind the Scenes of The Thing
+23 | Talking about the Mechanics of The Thing
+28 | Trailer of travel documentaries to places like Mexico, Spain, India

 ---
 # Creative Magazines